 Overhead cost recovery from externally funded grants and contracts as well as “G side” funding from the state are driven by square footage data.
 This requires efficient management of space and data to ensure the university is receiving its fair share of funding.

-Effective space management will bring about more efficient utilization, resulting in better use of our operational dollars as well as the potential for increased revenue.
+Effective space planning will bring about more efficient utilization, resulting in better use of our operational dollars as well as the potential for increased revenue.

 In recent years before approving capital funding the Commission on Higher Education and the Legislative Finance Committee have required far more rigorous proof of need based on quantitative analysis.